 Together on a voyage of discovery....

-Dussindale aims to provide children with an educational experience that will prepare them to be happy, healthy and effective citizens in a rapidly changing and challenging world.
+Dussindale aims to provide children with an educational experience, rich in culture, that will prepare them to be happy, healthy and effective citizens in a rapidly changing and challenging world.

 Dussindale aims for children to leave the school as successful learners who: